burrrata/cryptoeconomics.study_rust_edition/src/NOTES.md

 # General TODOs

+Rust Code
+- It would be great to learn more about lifetimes so that every function can take in a reference rather than requiring a String that has to be cloned over and over and over...
+- It would also be nice to have better errors so that when functions fail we (or the users) know why.

 Chapter Architecture:
 - each chapter creates a thing
 - sections in the chapter create the components needed for that thing